3. Publishing to a graph variant

 Overview

-• Create a staging graph
+• Create a staging

 • Learn how to push a to a graph

-• Access and explore s in Apollo Studio
+• Access and explore in

 Creating a staging variant

 Right now, both the staging and production versions of the are using the production version of the .
-This means that when we publish changes to our staging s, the schema used by our live production router also changes.
+This means that when we publish changes to our staging , the schema used by our live production router also changes.
 And that's not great, because if our changes accidentally break something, things will be broken in both our staging and production routers.
-We need a staging graph for our staging version of the to use.
+We need a staging for our staging version of the to use.

 Let's take a look at how to create a staging .
-We'll start by setting up the staging with our production graph's current state, so that we have a baseline to work from before we make our feature additions.
+We'll start by setting up the staging with our production 's current state, so that we have a baseline to work from before we make our feature additions.

-To create a new , we'll use the CLI again.
+To create a new , we'll use the again.
 In fact, you're probably already familiar with the command we'll use: rover subgraph publish.

 airlock-managed-fed@current